 In consideration for the rights granted to us under the agreement, we made certain upfront payments to UPitt on the first and second anniversaries of the agreement that increased on the third and subsequent anniversaries of the agreement until the first sale of products or services utilizing the UPitt Patent Rights.
 We are required to pay UPitt a low single-digit royalty on net sales of products or services utilizing the UPitt Patent Rights sold by us or our affiliates, subject to minimum annual royalty payments and other adjustment in certain circumstances.
 We also made a \$0.2 million milestone payment to UPitt with the achievement of certain levels of net sales which we met in 2014.
-Our royalty obligations continue for each licensed product or service on a country-by-country basis until the expiration of the last licensed patent covering the applicable licensed product or service in such country.
+Our royalty obligations continue for each licensed product or service on a country-by-country basis only until

+March 23, 2024, which is the date of the expiration of the last licensed patent covering the applicable licensed product or service.